lake-afton-public-observatory/volunteer-handbook/README.md

 Create a virtual environment for the LAPO Volunteer Handbook Project.
 Begin by creating a directory for the Python virtual environment;

-Example... from within your lapo-volunteer-handbook project folder
+Example... from within your volunteer-handbook project folder

 ```
 virtualenv venv